Duality and mapping tori in Heegaard Floer homology: The graph TQFT for Heegaard Floer homology

-For a cobordism obtained by attaching 1-, 2- or 3-handles, the maps are essentially the same as the ones described by Ozsv\'{a}th and Szab\'{o} in \cite{OSTriangles}.

-For graph cobordisms of the form $(Y\times [0,1],\Gamma):(Y,\ws_1)\to (Y,\ws_2)$, the graph cobordism maps can be described as a composition of the free-stabilization maps, and the relative homology maps, as we now describe.
+The first step is to define maps for graph cobordisms of the form $(Y\times [0,1],\Gamma):(Y,\ws_1)\to (Y,\ws_2)$.
+For such cobordisms, the maps are defined as a composition of the free-stabilization maps, and the relative homology maps, as we now describe.
 It is more convenient to project the graph $\Gamma\subset Y\times [0,1]$ into $Y$, and define a map for a ribbon graph embedded in $Y$, which has designated incoming and outgoing vertices.
-We call such a graph, embedded in $Y$, a \textbf{ribbon flow graph}, and write $\Gamma:\ws_1\to \ws_2$.
-For a ribbon flow graph $\Gamma:\ws_1\to \ws_2$ in $Y$, a map is constructed in \cite{ZemGraphTQFT}*{Section~7}, which we call the \textbf{type-$A$ graph action map}.
+We call such a graph, embedded in $Y$, a \emph{ribbon flow graph}, and write $\Gamma:\ws_1\to \ws_2$.
+For a ribbon flow graph $\Gamma:\ws_1\to \ws_2$ in $Y$, a map is constructed in \cite{ZemGraphTQFT}*{Section~7}, which we call the \emph{type-$A$ graph action map}.
 The type-$A$ graph cobordism map for a graph cobordism $(Y\times [0,1],\Gamma)$ is equal to the type-$A$ graph action map for the graph obtained by projecting $\Gamma$ into $Y$.

-Given a flow graph $\Gamma:\ws_1\to \ws_2$ in $Y$, to construct the graph action map, one decomposes the graph $\Gamma$ into a sequence of \textit{elementary flow graphs} (possibly subdividing edges by adding vertices).
-In \cite{ZemGraphTQFT}, such a decomposition is described as an \textit{Cerf decomposition} of a flow graph.
-There are 3 types of elementary flow graphs (see \cite{ZemGraphTQFT}*{Definition~7.3}), as follows:
+Given a flow graph $\Gamma:\ws_1\to \ws_2$ in $Y$, to construct the graph action map, one decomposes the graph $\Gamma$ into a sequence of \textit{elementary flow graphs}, which are flow-graphs taking one of the following three forms: